MetaCell/c-elegans-app/ingestion/README.md

 ### Re-upload new version of the Dataset or related data

-You can simply upload the files as previously described.
+You can simply upload the files as previously described with the `--overwrite` flag.
 We will check if the files have changed and upload them accordingly, removing old data and uploading new data.

 > [!WARNING]